EricomSoftwareLtd/Shield/Shield-Service-Changelog.md

 - Fixed: Security - Cookies are editable and not immutable (SHIELD-9810)
 - Fixed: Blocked Upload Report does not show correct Site (SHIELD-9809/CI-13)
 - Fixed: The option to open Zoom as native doesnt exist with shield (SHIELD-9658)
+- Fixed: Empty page displayed after SAML authentication with domain identification (SHIELD-9893)
--  Fixed: App DENIED  is missing from the applications report (SHIELD-9812)
+- Fixed: App is missing from the applications report (SHIELD-9812)

 ## [Rel-21.06.769] - 2021-06-13